lica2025/lica2025.github.io/logistics.md

     <details open><summary><h2><u>Getting Around Campus</u></h2></summary>

     <p>We are able to provide on-campus accommodation to select participants for part of their stay, with preference given to students, early career researchers, and those who would benefit from support.</p>
-    <p>Participants staying on campus will be staying at either Semmens Hall or The Lodge, described <a href="https://www.matrix-inst.org.au/accommodation">here</a>; see campus map below.</p>
+    <p>Participants staying on campus are situated at either Semmens Hall or The Lodge, described <a href="https://www.matrix-inst.org.au/accommodation">here</a>; see campus map below.</p>
-    <p>Participants staying off-campus must either take the bus 30 described above from Ballarat or the RACV Goldfields Resort, or will otherwise be within walking distance of the MATRIX Institute.</p>
+    <p>Participants staying off-campus must either take the number 30 bus described above from Ballarat or the RACV Goldfields Resort, or will otherwise be within walking distance of the MATRIX Institute.</p>
     <p>MATRIX does not provide lunch and encourages participants to support the local economy.
 Please see <a href="https://www.matrix-inst.org.au/wp_Matrix2016/wp-content/uploads/Creswick/EATERIES-AND-FOOD-SUPPLIERS-IN-CRESWICK-2021.pdf">this helpful link</a> for a list of nearby cafes and restaurants.
 Participants can also visit these establishments for breakfast and dinner (please check that they are open at suitable times!)</p>
     <img src="/CreswickCampus.png" alt="MATRIX campus map"></details>